 Puppy proof your home

-You’d be surprised the amount of mischief a little puppy can get up to!
-Having a dedicated area like a crate, baby gates or a play pen helps to manage your puppy’s access to the rest of the home.
+You’d be surprised with the amount of mischief a little puppy can get up to!
+Having a dedicated area like a crate, baby gates or a playpen helps to manage your puppy’s access to the rest of the home.
 This also gives you peace of mind when you are not around.

-Check the area has no gaps and the barrier is tall enough to prevent your puppy from climbing out.
+Check that the area has no gaps and that the barrier is tall enough to prevent your puppy from climbing out.
 You’ll also need to provide toys and some bedding for your puppy.
-Rotate the toys for variety and to keep things interesting for your puppy.
+Rotate the toys for variety and to keep things interesting.
 If you are leaving for longer periods of time, include water and a puppy pee pad in case of accidents!

 Remember to check the area around the playpen or crate to ensure it does not have anything that is within reach.
 For example, handbags, blankets, or kids' toys.
-Your puppy may be tempted to reach the items and could hurt themselves.
+Your puppy may be tempted to reach the items and could hurt themselves in the process.

 Choose appropriate puppy toys

 Puppies explore the world through their mouths and will chew anything they can get their mouths on (much like babies!).
 Therefore, when choosing toys for your puppy, check that the toy is made for dogs and has been through proper testing.
 Toys should also be a suitable size and not have any dangerous accessories such as zips or buttons protruding.

 There are several types of toys you give your new puppy.
 Some are suitable for independent play and self-enrichment, while others are more suitable for engagement play (like tug!) and shouldn’t be left alone with your puppy.
 Here are some of our favourites: